w3f/Grants-Program/applications/new-order.md

 Gitbook documentation is not enough to describe interacting with the software in current market.
 Guides are getting more important as more general people have been exposed to crypto.
 Polkadot has many tech to build something but coordination of them is poorly done.
 This section specifies which document to write for sufficient approach for newcomers and new devs.
 The documentation will add 2 categories, 3 subcategories, and at least 6 pages built with docusaurus framework.

+##### Why Docusauraus?

+Docusauraus supports algolia search with customizable UI components with React.
+Some of the components include [codehike](https://codehike.org/).

 ```
 (Home)
   - What is New Order?